Brian Howe (singer): With Bad Company

 The band's next album, Holy Water written mostly by Brian Howe and Terry Thomas released in June 1990 on Atco, also produced by Thomas, was enormously successful both critically and commercially, attaining Top 40 and Platinum status by selling more than one million copies.
 Holy Water was the band's first album on the Atlantic subsidiary Atco Records.
 The album spun off the singles: "If You Needed Somebody" (#16), the title track "Holy Water" (#89) and "Walk Through Fire" (#28).
 "Holy Water" also hit No. 1 for two weeks on the AOR charts with "If You Needed Somebody" reaching No. 2.
 The album received significant radio airplay (five songs made the AOR charts in all) and spawned several video hits.
 Felix Krish played bass guitar on the CD while Paul Cullen was recruited for live shows.
 Mick Ralphs, who was taking care of personal and family matters, sat out for most of the Holy Water tour, although he did perform on the album.
 Ralphs was replaced on the road and in the videos by ex-Crawler guitarist Geoffrey Whitehorn.
 Ralphs returned later on during the tour and Whitehorn joined Procol Harum where he still plays to this day.
 Also joining at this time was ex-ASAP guitarist Dave "Bucket" Colwell as second guitarist.
-Heralded as one of the top 5 grossing tours of 1991, and supported by Damn Yankees, that year was one in which saw many other rock acts facing a downturn in concert attendance brought on by rising ticket prices and economic recession.
+Heralded as one of the top 5 grossing tours of 1991, and supported by Damn Yankees, that year was one in which many other rock acts faced a downturn in concert attendance brought on by rising ticket prices and economic recession.

 It was widely rumoured all summer that Howe and other members of the band, which he helped revive three years earlier, had been bickering over financial matters.
 Howe was rumoured to be leaving the band and ex-Kansas singer Steve Walsh was to take over for the remainder of the tour.
-Atlantic Records did not agree given the success of Holy Water and Howe's extraordinary vocal ability and he was asked to stay on.
-"Atlantic Records didn’t want me to leave and they told me so," Howe recalled.
-"They said, 'As long as you stay, we’ll cover you.'
-They didn’t have much time either for Mick and Simon, and they promised me that they would cover me and look after me if I stayed in the band and wrote the songs.
-I don’t know what that says about everything, but it was a very dysfunctional band.
+Atlantic Records did not agree.
+Given the success of Holy Water and Howe's extraordinary vocal ability, he was asked to stay on.
+"Atlantic Records didn't want me to leave and they told me so," Howe recalled.
+"They didn't have much time either for Mick and Simon, and they promised me that they would cover me and look after me if I stayed in the band and wrote the songs.
+I don't know what that says about everything, but it was a very dysfunctional band.
 It really was.
-It wasn’t a pleasure.
-It wasn’t a happy band."
+It wasn't a pleasure.
+It wasn't a happy band."